emilaxelsson/hydrogenesis/doc/features.md

 Note commands
 ------------------------------------------------------------------------------------------

-Hydrogenesis currently supports one note command: *tempo change*.
+Hydrogenesis supports the following note commands:

+  * Tempo change
+  * Note delay

+The example track [Dyers_eve.mptm](../examples/Dyers_eve.mptm) demonstrates both tempo changes and note delays.

+### Tempo change

 Tempo changes can occur anywhere in a pattern.
 This may seem surprising given that Hydrogen only allows tempo changes at the beginning of patterns.
 The converter solves this limitation by splitting patterns upon tempo changes.
 For example, say pattern "A" contains one tempo change somewhere after the first row.
 Then it will get converted into two Hydrogen patterns: "A#0" and "A#1".

   * Note: Relative tempo changes are supported, but do not work properly when looping patterns.
 The accumulative change caused by looping a pattern cannot be replicated in Hydrogen.

-The example track [Dyers_eve.mptm](../examples/Dyers_eve.mptm) demonstrates the use of tempo changes.